dyninc/oci-dns-migration-script/README.md

 ## Help

-**the default compartment the zone will be migrated to is the root of your OCI tenancy. users can use call pass a -h or --help (or see below) to add additional arguments such as compartment ocid**
+**The default compartment the zone will be migrated to is the root of your OCI tenancy.
+Users can use call pass a -h or --help (or see below) to add additional arguments such as compartment ocid**

 ```
 _Migrate a zone from Dyn Managed DNS to OCI DNS